NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 The parties will have the opportunity to respond to and identify and present witnesses, including expert witnesses; to provide information directly related to the allegations, including inculpatory and exculpatory evidence; to participate in any scheduled meeting, proceeding or hearing; and to refuse to participate in any meeting, proceeding or hearing.
 Failure to participate will not stop the Grievance Procedure.

-E. Recording Prohibited.
-As a matter of course, the University creates an audio recording of scheduled meetings, interviews and other proceedings.
+E. Recordings Prohibited.
+As a matter of course, the University creates an audio recording of scheduled meetings, interviews and other proceedings during the formal Grievance Procedure.
 To protect the confidentiality of the process, the personal recording by any person involved in any meeting, interview or other proceeding of this Grievance Procedure is not permitted.

 F. Truthful Information.
 All participants in the investigation are expected to cooperate during the investigation.
 Participants will not be deemed to have provided false or misleading information if their factual allegations are intended to be truthful and are made in good faith, regardless of whether the conduct complained of is ultimately found to constitute a policy violation.
 Should a Complainant or Respondent fail to cooperate with the Administrative Officer, the investigation may proceed, a finding may be reached, and sanctions/remedial actions may be imposed based on credible evidence otherwise obtained.

 Temporary delays or limited extensions of time may be granted by the Administrative Officer for good cause.
-Good cause may include, but is not limited to, the absence of a party, a party’s advisor or a witness; activity in a pending concurrent law enforcement activity; or the need for reasonable accommodation for a disability.
+Good cause may include, but is not limited to, the absence of a party, a party’s advisor or a witness; activity in a pending concurrent law enforcement activity; lack of access to evidence, including documentary, physical, and testimonial evidence; or the need for reasonable accommodation for a disability.

 If either the Complainant or Respondent would like to request a delay or extension of time, a written request with a description of the reason(s) should be directed to the Administrative Officer.
 The Administrative Officer will inform the parties of the request and the decision.
-If extenuating circumstances are present, the Administrative Officer may decide independently to extend the sixty (60) day time frame, and will inform the Complainant and Respondent of the decision.
+If extenuating circumstances are present, the Administrative Officer may decide independently to extend the timeframe for any stage of the Grievance Procedure, and will inform the parties of the decision.

-H. Gather Evidence.
+H. Gathering of Evidence.
 An impartial Investigator will gather evidence to ascertain the facts and circumstances surrounding the allegations of the formal complaint.

-The Investigator will timely schedule a meeting/interview with each party.
+The Investigator will timely schedule a meeting/interview with each party after receipt of a formal complaint.
 The purpose of the meeting is to review the Grievance Procedure, receive any written response to the notice of formal complaint letter, and to interview the parties.
 The parties are expected to meet with the Investigator, although they may refuse to participate, to respond, or to answer some or all of the questions asked.

-The Investigator will provide the parties the same time periods and opportunities during the evidence gathering.
+The Investigator will provide the parties the same time periods and opportunities in which to participate during the evidence gathering phase.
 The parties may present witnesses, including fact and expert witnesses, and other evidence.
-The Investigator may conduct interviews, collect statements, collect documents, collect social media, video, audio and electronic evidence, collect physical evidence, collect medical evidence and any other relevant evidence from the parties or other reliable sources.
+The Investigator may conduct interviews, collect statements, collect documents, collect digital or electronic evidence including but not limited to social media posts, videos, audio or other electronic evidence, collect physical evidence, and collect medical evidence and any other relevant evidence from the parties or other reliable sources.

 I. Review of Relevant Evidence.
-At the conclusion of the investigation, but prior to the completion of the investigative report and recognizing confidentiality laws, the parties and their advisors, will be afforded the opportunity to inspect and review any evidence that is directly related to the allegations of the formal complaint, including, evidence that may not be relied upon and inculpatory evidence and exculpatory evidence, in either electronic or hard copy format as determined by the Administrative Officer.
-A copy of this evidence shall be available for inspection and review at hearing.
-The parties will have ten (10) days from the last date of review of the evidence to submit any new or additional documentation, evidence or written response.
+At the conclusion of the investigation, but prior to the completion of the investigative report and recognizing confidentiality laws, the parties and their advisors will be afforded the opportunity to inspect and review any evidence that is directly related to the allegations of the formal complaint, including evidence that may not be relied upon and inculpatory evidence and exculpatory evidence, in either electronic or hard copy format as determined by the Administrative Officer.
+A copy of this evidence shall also be available for inspection and review at the hearing.

 J. Investigative Report.
 The Investigator shall draft an investigative report that synthesizes, analyzes and summarizes all relevant evidence obtained during the investigation.
-The Investigator will consider the written responses provided by the parties following review of the relevant evidence, and any credibility assessments.
+The Investigator will consider any written responses provided by the parties following review of the relevant evidence, and any information relevant to the Hearing Officers’ credibility assessments.
 The Investigator may conduct further investigation in response to the parties’ written responses.

 The Administrative Officer will distribute the investigative report to the parties and their advisors at least ten (10) days before the first scheduled hearing date.
-The investigative report shall be in hard copy or electronic form.
+The investigative report shall be in hard copy or electronic form, at the discretion of the Administrative Officer.

-If at any time before the start of the hearing the Administrative Officer becomes aware of new evidence that was not made known to the Investigator or did not exist at the time of the investigation, and which the Administrative Officer believes would substantially alter the outcome of the investigative report, and it would be clearly unreasonable to disregard, the Administrative Officer may re-open the investigation.
+If at any time before the start of the hearing the Administrative Officer becomes aware of new evidence that was not made known to the Investigator or did not exist at the time of the investigation, and which the Administrative Officer believes would substantially alter the outcome of the investigative report, and it would be clearly unreasonable to disregard the new evidence, the Administrative Officer may re-open the investigation.
 If this occurs, the revised final investigative report shall be distributed to the parties and the parties will have the opportunity to respond.
+The timelines for such a response will be identical to the initial delivery of the first investigative report.

 X. ADJUDICATION